-- The Employee Share Option Plan (ESOP), which provides benefits to directors and senior executives - The Long Term Incentive Plan (LTIP), which provides benefits to senior executives.
+- The Employee Share Option Plan (ESOP), which provides benefits to directors, senior executives and other employees. - The Long Term Incentive Plan (LTIP), which provides benefits to senior executives and other employees.

 The cost of these equity-settled transactions with employees (for awards granted after 7 November 2002 that were unvested at 1 January 2005) is measured by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined using a Black Scholes model, further details of which are given in note 18.
+The fair value is determined using either a Black Scholes model or Monte Carlo simulation model.